bgrgicak/playground-tester/README.md

 ## Overview

-- `updater.sh` - Updates the list of plugins and themes (soon) to test.
+- `update-wp-public-data.sh` - Updates the list of plugins and themes (soon) to test.
 The update runs daily.
-- `runner.sh` - Tests a batch of items that haven't been tested for the longest time.
+- `run-batch.sh` - Tests a batch of items that haven't been tested for the longest time.
 It runs continuously.
-   - `tester.sh` - Tests a single item and can run multiple tests.
+   - `run-tests.sh` - Tests a single item and can run multiple tests.
-      - `blueprint-builder.sh` - Builds a base blueprint for the item.
+      - `generate-blueprint.sh` - Builds a base blueprint for the item.
       - Test script are located in `tests/[test-name].sh`.
       - Raw results are stored in `logs/(plugin|theme)/[slug]/[test-name]/error.log`.
       - Parsed results are stored in `logs/(plugin|theme)/[slug]/[test-name]/error.json`.
-      - A report for the plugin/theme is generated in `logs/(plugin|theme)/[slug]/[test-name]/report.md`.
+      - (Soon) A report for the plugin/theme is generated in `logs/(plugin|theme)/[slug]/[test-name]/report.md`.
       - After every test run new logs are pushed to git.
-   - `parser.sh` - Parses the logs and extracts errors.
-It runs at the end of `tester.sh`.
+   - (Soon) `parser.sh` - Parses the logs and extracts errors.
+It runs at the end of `run-tests.sh`.
-- `reporter.sh` - Generates a report from the logs.
+- (Soon) `reporter.sh` - Generates a report from the logs.
 It runs daily and uses the current state of the logs.

 ## Dependencies